UpCloudLtd/upcloud-go-api/README.md

 To run the test suite, run `go test ./... -v -parallel 4`.
 Be careful about which account you use for testing - all resources will be stopped and/or deleted by the test suite.

+You can skip running the integration tests and just run the unit tests by passing `-short` to the test command.

 ## License

 This SDK is distributed under the [MIT License](https://opensource.org/licenses/MIT), see LICENSE.txt for more information.